 Dr. Peter Schulze, Professor of Biology and Environmental Science, and Director of the Center for Environmental Studies, is responsible for implementation of our obligations as a signatory of the Second Nature Carbon Commitment.
 Completed greenhouse gas emissions inventories and the college’s climate action plan are available to view or download on the PCC website.
 The college has set a carbon neutrality target date of 2020 and is on track to achieve 100% wind-generated electricity in 2015.

-All of these efforts depend critically on the role of Alex Ocanas, the Coordinator of the Center for Environmental Studies, and David Turk, the Director of the Physical Plant.
+All of these efforts depend critically on the role of the Coordinator of the Center for Environmental Studies, and David Turk, the Executive Director of Facilities.

 Student Sustainability Fund